Harsh44-ydv/Mysql/README.md

 * CREATE INDEX - Used to create and retrieve data from the database very quickly

-## Mysql application
+## MySQL application
-* CRUD =CRUD is the for CREATE, READ, UPDATE and DELETE.
+* CRUD = CRUD is the for CREATE, READ, UPDATE and DELETE.
 These terms describe the four essential operations for creating and managing persistent data elements, mainly in relational and
   NoSQL databases

 * MySQL provides a set of some basic but most essential operations that will help you to easily interact with the MySQL database and these operations are known as CRUD operations